trstlabs/intento/docs/docs/using-flows/intento-portal.md

 Using the actions dialog you can specify the interval of the autocompound.
 Your strategy should take into account execution fees which are estimated under `Execution Settings`. -->

-## Demo (April 2024)
+## Demo (June 2025)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/z5hG0GsD_tg?si=oTdi9EgmlEQCqtsR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/q1D9uLIh9GE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Future Improvements

 Do you have an interesting feature in mind?
-Mention it on the TriggerPortal [GitHub repository](https://github.com/trstlabs/triggerportal-frontend) or [X/Twitter](https://twitter.com/IntentoZone) and it may get added to the roadmap.
+Mention it on the Intento Portal [GitHub repository](https://github.com/trstlabs/intento-portal) or [X/Twitter](https://twitter.com/IntentoZone) and it may get added to the roadmap.